Fuel Your Performance: Nutrition for rugby – the basics - by Ben Coomber

 One thing that I have noticed over the years is that most recreational rugby players take their training seriously, most clubs have a gym and many of the players follow their own strength and conditioning program outside of the training offered by the club.

-But, many players don’t have their diet dialled in and this is what this blog is all about.
+But, many rugby players don’t have their diet dialled in and this is what this blog is all about.

 Real food first